Communication and Media Studies 446

 Lighting, camera, switching and audio theories are covered and applied.

-Students apply theories to individual TV Studio courses.
-In addition, Tests and oral examinations covering the operation of TV Studio equipment are used to assess students’ progress.
+Students apply theories to individual TV Studio productions.
+In addition, tests and oral examinations covering the operation of TV Studio equipment are used to assess students’ progress.

 Goals and Objectives of the Course

-4. to accept personal responsibility for a task that is assigned to you as part of a production team.
+4) Accept personal responsibility for a task that is assigned to them as part of a production team.

 Other Course Information